LiroBenchmark/LiroBenchmark.github.io/datasets/XQuAD-ro.md

-### Description:

-RONEC, the ROmanian Named Entity Corpus, holds in its 1.0 version a number of 5127 sentences, annotated with 16 classes, having in total 26376 annotated entities.

 ### Input, Output and Metrics:

 Given the train & validation sets, the target is to maximize the F1 score on the test set.